hagensen-software/HealthCTX/HealthCTX.Domain/readme.md

 These HL7 Fhir representation can be used to implement standardized interoperability with other healthcare application using the HL7 Fhir standard.
 The package provides a set of interfaces that represent the resources defined in the HL7 Fhir standard and a code generator that allow for easy serialization and deserialization to and from FHIR JSON format.

-The intension is to provide a set of interfaces that can be used to create your own healthcare FHIR compliant domain model based on C# records with only the attributes needed for your application.
+The intension is to provide a set of interfaces that can be used to create your own healthcare FHIR compliant domain model based on C# records with only the properties needed for your application.

 If you want to learn more about the HL7 Fhir standard you can visit the [HL7 Fhir website](https://www.hl7.org/fhir/).